rust-lang/mdBook/README.md

 go through the process of fixing a bug or adding a new feature!
 Let us know if you need any help.

-For more info about contributing, check out our [contribution guide] who helps you go through the build and contribution process!
+For more info about contributing, check out our [contribution guide] which helps you go through the build and contribution process!

 There is also a [rendered version][master-docs] of the latest API docs